What to do in Mykonos in 3 days?

 Enjoy a sunset cruise in Little Venice of Mykonos

-Day 1 of 3 days in Mykonos is slowly coming to an end after a full day of sightseeing, mingling with the locals and enjoying everything Mykonos Town has to over.
+The first day in Mykonos is slowly coming to an end after a full day of sightseeing, mingling with the locals and enjoying everything Mykonos Town has to offer.
 But we’re not done yet!
 In fact, we’ve got a special treat for you that will leave you breathless.
 Avoid all the tourists that have gathered around the port to see the sunset of Mykonos and join our favorite Little Venice sunset cruise, for a one of a kind experience and view of the sun setting behind the picturesque Little Venice.
-Treat yourself on this Mykonos sunset cruise to end your first day in this remarkable island.
+Treat yourself on this Mykonos tour and enjoy sunset cruise to end your first day in this remarkable island.

 Day 2 of 3 day Mykonos Itinerary